 Double glazing is an effective means to reduce your energy use but may be an unnecessary expense when energy-efficient reverse-cycle air conditioning is installed.
 Assess carefully for savings against initial cost.

-Reduce draughts by sealing doors and windows
+Seal doors and windows

 Sealing gaps and cracks to stop airflow is a cheap way to cut your energy bill.